AlexGustafsson/dobot-python/README.md

 # Dobot Python
-### A cross-platform low-level interface to the Dobot Magician robotic arm written in Python 3
+### A cross-platform low-level interface and high-level API to the Dobot Magician robotic arm written in Python 3
 ***

 ### Setting up